argparse wrapper to allow hierarchically nested class based parameters

 to_clipboard=1 is provided (requires pyperclip).

-process function does type inference from the default value of each param but also supports extracting the type from restructuredText/pycharm type docstring (as generated by the converter functions) if the default is None.
+process function does type inference from the default value of each param but also supports extracting the type from restructuredText/pycharm type docstring (as generated by the converter functions) if it is provided.

 paramparse uses the reserved parameter